ixopay/pgc-opencart/docker/README.md

 # Docker demo & development environment

 We supply ready to use Docker environments for plugin development & testing.

+- `docker-compose.yml` Setup Opencart instance and configure Pgc Extension (Testing)
+- `docker-compose.dev.yml` Setup Opencart instance with Pgc Extension, but without Configuration (Development)

 **Warning!** This docker image is dedicated for development & demo usage, we don't recommended to use it in production.